 The plan includes a minimum 5% raise for teachers and other school employees (in addition to rank and step salary increases), and also includes $26.3 million each year for a new student loan forgiveness program providing up to $3,000 each year toward teachers’ loan debt.
 The House budget did not require a raise and included no loan forgiveness.

 The budget increases base funding for higher education institutions by 8.3% in 2023 beyond the revised 2022 funding level and 5.9% in additional funds in 2024.
-In contrast, the House budget had increased funding by 3.1% in 2023 with no additional increase in 2024, and put all of the additional money into the performance funding pool, which tends to provide little or no money to institutions with more low-income students and students of color (the governor did not put the increased dollars in the performance pool).
-As shown in the graph below, the governor’s proposal increases institution funding faster than inflation while the House proposal for higher education institution funding does not keep pace with inflation over the biennium.
+In contrast, the House budget had increased funding by 6.7% in 2023 with a 1.2% additional increase in 2024, and put all of the additional money into the performance funding pool, which tends to provide little or no money to institutions with more low-income students and students of color (the governor did not put the increased dollars in the performance pool).
+As shown in the graph below, the governor’s proposal would do more to improve the trajectory for higher education institution funding than the House plan.
 The governor’s budget also includes $23 million in stabilization support for Kentucky State University, which was not in the House budget although a separate bill would appropriate those funds.

 Supported by an increase in lottery revenues, the budget includes the full statutory funding for college financial aid, a 44% increase in funding for College Access Program (CAP) need-based scholarships compared to the prior budget (the House budget also increased this funding with a 42% increase).
 The governor’s budget increases the maximum CAP award from $2,900 to $3,100 in 2023 and $3,300 in 2024; the House budget had not increased the amount of the scholarship.
 The governor’s budget also includes $16 million in 2023 and $28 million in 2024 for the Better Kentucky Promise Scholarship that provides “last dollar” community college tuition and fee funding.
 Promise Scholarship funding was not included in the House budget.